Welcome to Year Two

 This is where to look to find out about trips, special events, reminders and requests.

 May - this is our window for our Y2 'special work' - Statutory Assessments.
 We will use every day of May up to half term as we lose the last week of May for half term.

-We are really looking forward to all the opportunities 2017 will have to offer in Year 2 and have lots of exciting topics and new learning to do.
+We are really looking forward to all the opportunities 2019/20 will have to offer in Year 2 and have lots of exciting topics and new learning to do.